 Scope

-This Agreement applies to the CRS Undertakings identified in Appendix A and covers activities of DHS HQ and Components.
+This Agreement applies to all activities on DHS-owned facilities with the purpose of climate resiliency or sustainability.

+This Agreement applies to activities listed in Appendix A, List of Climate Resiliency and Sustainability Undertakings at DHS Owned Facilities Covered by the DHS Nationwide Programmatic Agreement (“Appendix A”), if carried out in accordance with the identified preservation measures to ensure no adverse effect to historic properties. .

 This Agreement does not amend, replace, or invalidate any existing program alternatives or other Section 106 agreements.